 Kevin Halaburda is a senior Technical Writer at Keithley Instruments.

-With over a decade of experience in technical writing, Kevin thinks that changing content delivery methods are among the biggest challenges for technical writing in the future.
+With over a decade of experience in technical writing, Kevin thinks that changing content delivery methods is among the biggest challenges for technical writing in the future.

 Furthermore, with the evolution of AI, “tech communicators need to start promoting trust in human-produced content.”